SonerAbay/Its-Always-Sunny-Gif-Maker-Bot/README.md

 **Extra Features**:
 - If you add the bot to a group it will welcome the newcomer with an [ocular pat down](https://www.urbandictionary.com/define.php?term=ocular%20pat%20down)
+- If a user leaves the group it will send this [gif](https://media.giphy.com/media/BLvZWddnwvcwE/giphy.gif).

 **Possible Features**:
 - `start_time` and `end_time` can be used to cut a wanted video scene from the episode then can be converted to gif and showed on Telegram.